William Merritt Chase

 William Merritt Chase (November 1, 1849 – October 25, 1916) was an American painter, known as an exponent of Impressionism and as a teacher.
-He is also responsible for establishing the Chase School, which later would become Parsons School of Design.
+He is also responsible for establishing the Chase School, which later became the Parsons School of Design.

 Early life and training

 William Merritt Chase was born on November 1, 1849, in Williamsburg (now Nineveh), Indiana, to the family of Sarah Swain and David H. Chase, a local businessman.
 Chase's father moved the family to Indianapolis in 1861, and employed his son as a salesman in the family business.
 Chase showed an early interest in art, and studied under local, self-taught artists Barton S. Hays and Jacob Cox.

-At the age of 19 he decided to become a sailor and travelled with his friend to Annapolis where he was commissioned to a merchant ship.
-After a brief three-month stint in the Navy, Chase understood that it wasn't for him and his teachers urged him to travel to New York to further his artistic training.
+At the age of 19, he decided to become a sailor and travelled with his friend to Annapolis where he was commissioned to a merchant ship.
+After a brief three-month stint in the Navy, Chase understood that it was not for him and his teachers urged him to travel to New York to further his artistic training.
 He arrived in New York in 1869, met and studied with Joseph Oriel Eaton for a short time, then enrolled in the National Academy of Design under Lemuel Wilmarth, a student of the famous French artist Jean-Léon Gérôme.

 In 1870, declining family fortunes forced Chase to leave New York for St. Louis, Missouri, where his family was then based.
 While he worked to help support his family he became active in the St. Louis art community, winning prizes for his paintings at a local exhibition.
 He also exhibited his first painting at the National Academy in 1871.
 Chase's talent elicited the interest of wealthy St. Louis collectors who arranged for him to visit Europe for two years, in exchange for paintings and Chase's help in securing European art for their collections.